Biodiversity talks in final days with many issues unresolved

 The financing has been among the most contentions issues, with delegates from 70 African, South American and Asian countries walking out of negotiations Wednesday.
 They returned several hours later.

-In a statement released on behalf of the group by Brazil after the walkout, they demanded that a new funding mechanism dedicated to biodiversity be established and that developed countries provide $100 billion annually in financial grants to emerging economies until 2030.
+Brazil, speaking for developing countries, said in a statement that a new funding mechanism dedicated to biodiversity be established and that developed countries provide $100 billion annually in financial grants to emerging economies until 2030.

-“Only a framework with clear targets and an architecture for resource mobilization and access can be considered an ambitious framework,” the group said in a joint statement.
+“You need a robust and ambitious package on finance that matches the ambition of the Global Biodiversity framework,” Leonardo Cleaver de Athayde, the head of the Brazilian delegation, told the AP.

+“This will cost a lot of money to implement.
+The targets are extremely ambitious and cost a lot of money,” he continued.
+“The developing countries will bear a higher burden in implementing it because most biodiversity resources are to be found in developing countries.
+They need international support.”

 The donor countries — the European Union and 13 countries — responded Friday with a statement promising to increase biodiversity financing.
 They noted they doubled biodiversity spending from 2010 to 2015 and committed to several billion dollars more in biodiversity funding since then.